Ohio cities report more arrests overnight, reporters - WHIZ News

-CINCINNATI (AP) — Police in Ohio cities say dozens more people have been arrested in protests over the death of George Floyd in police custody.
+CINCINNATI (AP) — Police in Ohio cities said dozens more people were arrested in protests over the death of George Floyd.

 However, Cincinnati authorities said Monday night’s activity marked some progress from weekend nights, when hundreds of people were arrested.